projectacrn/acrn-hypervisor/doc/tutorials/nvmx_virtualization.rst

 The Service VM kernel needs to be built from the ``acrn-kernel`` repo, and some changes to the kernel ``.config`` are needed.
 Instructions on how to build and install the Service VM kernel can be found in :ref:`Build and Install the ACRN Kernel <build-and-install-ACRN-kernel>`.

-Here is the quick start of how to modify and build the kernel:
+Here is a summary of how to modify and build the kernel:

 .. code-block:: none

    git clone https://github.com/projectacrn/acrn-kernel
    cd acrn-kernel
-   git checkout master
    cp kernel_config_uefi_sos .config
    make olddefconfig